 “Since our result announcement for the first half of the 2013 financial year, market conditions have shown some signs of improvement, however client activity remains subdued for capital markets facing businesses,” Moore said in the statement.

 Global investment banks are seeing a return to profit growth as trading income climbs.
-Goldman Sachs Group Inc. (GS), the fifth-biggest U.S. bank by assets, said on Jan.
+Goldman Sachs Group Inc. (GS:US), the fifth-biggest U.S. bank by assets, said on Jan.
 16 that fourth- quarter earnings more than tripled to $5.60 a share, helped by a stock-market rebound.
 The result surpassed even the highest estimate of 26 analysts surveyed by Bloomberg.

 Macquarie said its cash equities business remained marginally profitable with expenses declining while deal activity was picking up at its investment bank.